trunk-io/docs/check/configuration/supported/bandit.md

 ---
-description: Bandit: A Security Linter for Python
+description: Bandit- A Security Linter for Python
 ---

 # Bandit